droycho/droycho.github.io/README.md

 ## About me:

 I am a Post-Bacc student at Boise State University majoring in Computer Science.
 I expect to graduate in Summer 2020.
-This page contains examples of my work throughout my education at the university.
+This page contains examples of my work throughout my studies at the university.

 ### Programming